 You'll love this calendar as much as I and hundreds of other chicken keepers do.
 You'll love it because it will make you smile every day - and because your chickens are extraordinary too!

 It's that time of year again.
 You're looking for gifts for people who love chickens which will last all year through.

 Or you love hens yourself and feel you deserve a treat (you know you do!).

-Or you want to put a little something on a 'wishlist' as a heavy hint for your family.
+Or you want to put a little something on a 'wishlist' as a not-so-subtle hint for your family.

 The calendar is well printed on a good quality, heavy gloss paper.
 It looks expensive and to be honest, it's not cheap.
 But that quality makes it fairly resistant to tearing so to my mind, the cost is worth it.

 The pictures are of such great quality from a photographer's point of view.
 And importantly from a chicken-lover's perspective, they really do capture the fun, charm and sometimes the craziness of both hens and roosters.

 They're actually good enough to frame after the year is over.
 A double bonus, when most calendars are thrown away!

 This calendar always, but always sells out long before Christmas.
 I order mine as soon as it comes out in Europe - normally as early as October.